 The next step towards becoming a Certified Nurse Practitioner (CNP) in Connecticut is the completion of a graduate-level nurse practitioner preparatory program awarding at least a master’s of science in nursing (MSN).

 This program must prepare you to be certified in at least one specialty area among the following; pediatrics, oncology, geriatrics, women’s health, oncology, psychiatry, adult, and family practice.
-Here you can find all schools offering nurse practitioner degree programs in Connecticut.

 Your chosen program must be accredited by the national certifying body that certifies CNPs in your chosen specialty area.
-This advanced training program must include at least 30 hours of advanced pharmacology training and cover advanced dimensions of pathophysiology and clinical management.
+This advanced training program should include at least 30 hours of advanced pharmacology training and cover advanced dimensions of pathophysiology and clinical management.

 You can apply for a temporary license to practice for up to 120 days after your graduation.
 This is only open to graduates from institutions in Connecticut and provides a means to keep busy while you prepare for your national certification examination.
 Hence, you must have applied to take such an examination before applying for this temporary license.
 Holders of temporary licenses will practice under a physician’s supervision and they are not permitted to prescribe or dispense medications.

 Having completed an accredited nurse practitioner preparatory program in an approved institution, you must obtain a certification in your chosen specialty areas from the appropriate national certifying agencies.
 Each certifying agency sets its requirements for certifying a prospective nurse practitioner.
 The DPH recognizes the following certifying agencies for nurse practitioners;